Before You Read

 Epstein didn’t invite people to “come engage in debauchery.”
 He invited them to discuss science.

-The Edge Foundation dinners, often held during TED conferences and funded by Epstein, brought together scientists, entrepreneurs, and billionaires.
+The Edge Foundation dinners, often held alongside TED conferences and funded in part by Epstein (reporting has estimated $638,000 from 2001 to 2015, making him one of the foundation’s major funders), brought together scientists, entrepreneurs, and billionaires.
 Nobel laureates.
 Tech founders.
 Public intellectuals.
+(BuzzFeed News)

 Nothing untoward happened at the dinners themselves.
 That was the point.